 As I said, Broussaille Walk was the first Brussels comic book wall to be painted in 1991.
 But, if you look a bit closer you might notice a few easter eggs hidden in this 360 foot painted wall.

-The main characters are actually walking above the street you’re standing on.
-Notice, it’s the same café, street name and numbers!
+The main characters are actually walking above the street you’re standing on, notice that it’s the same café, street name and numbers!

 When visiting Broussaille Walk, look behind you to see the Victor Sackville comic book wall.
 It’s also taking place on the same street, but in the 1940s during WWII.